-The LCR requires sufficient HQLA to be held to cover net cash outflows under a combined 'idiosyncratic' and market-wide stress scenario lasting 30 calendar days.
-The LCR became a minimum prudential requirement in full for Australian banks on January 1, 2015.
-In Australia, HQLA includes cash, balances held with the RBA, and Commonwealth Government and semi-government securities, as well as any CLF allocation.
+The LCR requires sufficient levels of unencumbered HQLA to be held to meet expected net cash outflows under a combined 'idiosyncratic' and market-wide stress scenario lasting 30 calendar days.
+In Australia, HQLA includes cash, balances held with the RBA, Commonwealth Government and semi-government securities, as well as any CLF allocation.
+The LCR determines MBL's regulatory minimum required level of cash and liquid assets.